 Climbing Kilimanjaro is a strenuous activity that takes place over a number of days.
 Therefore anyone who comes to Tanzania to tackle the mountain should be in the best shape possible.

 Like anything else in life, some people set a goal and go full force.
 Others not so much.
 While some will participate in extensive training regimens to prepare for their climb, others will barely concern themselves with such matters.

 A nonchalant attitude about climbing Kilimanjaro can get you into trouble, or worse.
-You don’t go from sitting in a cubicle for decades to trekking at high altitude on a mountain that claims lives every year.
+Please do not go from sitting in a cubicle for decades to trekking at high altitude on a mountain that claims lives every year.
 It’s simply careless, irresponsible and disrespectful.
-And it’s also this type of attitude that can push people to keep climbing even though AMS tells them to stop.

 We recommend training for at least two months prior to coming to Tanzania.
 If you are already in hiking shape, great.
 If you know you are lagging in fitness, start your training earlier.
 Climbing Kilimanjaro has its risks.
 By being fit, you give yourself the best chance of climbing safely and successfully.